 Paddock fertiliser is best applied in the spring and autumn.
 Granular fertiliser can be applied with a spreader and like spreading grass seed, it’s far quicker than doing it by hand and ensures even coverage to avoid clumping.
 It’s important to make sure your fertiliser is applied evenly or you can end up with patchy grass growth which encourages overgrazing in specific areas.

 Paddock Rotation to Avoid Overgrazing

 Paddock rotation is one of the simplest ways to avoid overgrazing, as we discuss in more detail in our maintenance guide.
 Overgrazing is essentially where a specific area is grazed continuously without giving the grass time to recover and regrow.
-It will end up with dead patches of grass that need to be reseeded and extra fertilisation to replace all of the soils lost nutrients.
+It will end up with dead patches of grass that need to be reseeded and extra fertilisation to replace all of the soil lost nutrients.

 Regularly Weed and Keep a Check on Harmful Plants

 Removing weeds should be a priority when caring for your paddock.
 Weeds are harmful to the overall health of your paddock grass as they will suck up all the nutrients from the soil, leaving very little for your grass.
 One of the more urgent reasons though is many common weeds can be incredibly harmful to your horse’s health.
 You can use a selective weedkiller to remove weeds without damaging your grass.